 There are two types of court judgment:

 If you have a judgment against you, the only option available through the courts to change that decision is to appeal it.
 That means you lodge an appeal with a higher court for that decision to be reviewed.
 There are short time limits to lodge an appeal (usually 28 days) and you need to get legal advice urgently if this applies to you.

 If you have a default judgment you may be able to set aside the judgment if you have an arguable defence (a reason you do not owe all or part of the debt).
 If the court believes you have an arguable defence, it may set aside the original decision and hear the matter.
 You need to get legal advice if you believe you have a defence.

-If you do owe the money MoneyBuckets can include Court Judgements into Part IX Debt Agreements and Bankruptcies or negotiate a repayment Plan on your behalf.
-This will resolve the court Judgement into a Debt Solution.
+If you do owe the money MoneyBuckets can include Court Judgments into Part IX Debt Agreements and Bankruptcies or negotiate a repayment Plan on your behalf.
+This will resolve the court Judgment into a Debt Solution.

 If this is the case, your still have the option, at this stage, to put this Debt into a Part IX Debt Agreement and propose a payment plan that includes all your creditors.
-If the majority of creditors vote in favour of your Debt Agreement (over 50% of the Debt value agree to it, then the Creditor who has the court judgement against you has no choice but to accept the plan.
+If the majority of creditors vote in favour of your Debt Agreement (over 50% of the Debt value), then the Creditor who has the court judgement against you has no choice but to accept the plan.
 They will receive payment as part of your Debt Agreement from payments you make.

 You also have the choice to Declare Bankrupt, which will stop the Garnishee.

 Court judgments will be listed on your credit report.
 The court judgment will remain on your credit report for 5 years from the date of the judgment.
 Court judgments may make it difficult for you to get credit or you may have to pay a higher interest rate on any credit you get.

 When you may not have to pay a judgment debt